hwangisgone/OOP_history_proj/README.md

 > Still on developing phase, developers want to use classes of this branch, should follow the below instruction

+> For better understand the module, see the UML model in Specification directory

 ## Running Instruction